izjoshk/HR-analytics/README.md

-R exercise on a employee dataset that goes over:
+R exercise on an employee dataset that goes over:
 Data Discovery and Collection,
 Data Preparation and Variable Analysis,
 Model Selection,